bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Add event listener to JavaScript." />
 </p>

-Let&apos;s add that event listener to our script first.
-Come over to my script file and I&apos;m going to add a window, if I could type it, window.addEventListener.
+<p>Let&apos;s add that event listener to our script first.
+Come over to my script file
+and I&apos;m going to add a window, if I could type it, window.addEventListener.
 And I&apos;m looking for a load event, I&apos;m going to run a function that runs when the page has loaded all of its content.
 In here I&apos;m going to add a number of variables.
 A lot of these variables are going to look familiar, because it&apos;s very similar to what we did with our jQuery version of the script.
-Also, this function here will function as a closure for this whole script.
+Also, this function here will function as a closure for this whole script.</p>

-I don&apos;t have to worry about adding an IIFE immediately invoked function expression, because this function will make sure all the variables, everything in here are local to this function.
+<p>I don&apos;t have to worry about adding an IIFE immediately invoked function expression,
+because this function will make sure all the variables, everything in here are local to this function.
 And nothing will be leaking into the global scope.
-We don&apos;t need to worry about doing that for the script either, because we&apos;re putting it in this event listener for when the page loads.
+We don&apos;t need to worry about doing that for the script either, because we&apos;re putting it in this event listener for when the page loads.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 377. again, example, add variables (227) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">